cotes2020/jekyll-theme-chirpy/_posts/Note/2020-08-25-security-interview-question.md

    - Two Factor Authentication
    - Use HTTPS/Firewalls
    - Use Robust Routers
-   - Use good antivirus softwares
+   - Use good antivirus software

 2. What is OAuth?
    - an open-standard authorization protocol/framework